 |unless||Reverse of an if statement|

-Different kinds of comparisons can be made by adjusting the operator:
+You can make different kinds of comparisons by adjusting the operator:

 |==||Determines if one value is equal to another value|